ThePhD/sol2/docs/source/tutorial/all-the-things.rst

 		return nullptr;
 	};

-	// Acceptable, it will set ``something`` to nil (and delete it on next GC if there's no more references) lua.set("something", nullptr);
+	// Acceptable, it will set 'something' to nil
+	// (and delete it on next GC if there's no more references) lua.set("something", nullptr);

 	// Also fine
 	lua["something_else"] = nullptr;

 advanced
 --------